 The sheathing of the fibre optic cables plays an important role.
 The fibre inside requires a stable, reliable sheath to protect it against mechanical damage and humidity in order to retain the specified optical values on the long term.
 In addition, fibre optic cables have to conform to building safety requirements, e.g. performance in case of fire and the consequences of smoke release.

 The sheathing material is therefore one of the important factors in the fibre optic cable construction.

 Melos provides a range of compound solutions:

-Compound Mecoline S TP 1005 F offers a reliable halogen-free, fire-retardant alternative to PBT in “loose tube” applications.
+Compound Mecoline S TP 1005 F offers a reliable halogen-free, fire-retardant alternative to PP in “loose tube” applications.
 This material is particularly suitable due to its low shrinkage properties, high melt strength and relative stiffness (E-modulus).